sajeanpage/data_analytics_portfolio/README.md

 # Data Analytics
 ## SQL Sample
 ### I used mock table data from an old employee database, and I was able to work to some conclusions about the fidelity of the data.
-I imported the data into a PostgrSQL database schema and was able to enforce normalization through table keys and relationships.
+I formed a data model using an ERD tool and used that model to build an import the data into a PostgrSQL database schema enforcing normalization through keys and relationships.
 With the database intact, I performed needed queries of the data.
 I used Jupyter Notebook with Pandas, SQLAlchemy, and Psycopg to furthur analize the data.
 I was able to visually show anomalies with the salary data using histograms and bar graphs of the salaries and
 ![erd.gif](SQL/erd.gif)
 ![fullhist.gif](SQL/Bonus/b1_full_histogram.png)
 ![hist.gif](SQL/Bonus/b4_histogram_exclude_40000.png)